-Given a set of base alignments, define f(i,j) as the total number of times amino acids i and j are aligned against each other, divided by the total number of aligned positions.
-We also define g(i,j) as $\frac{f(i,j)}{f(i)}$ , where f(i) is the frequency of amino acid i in all proteins from the data set. g(i,j) defines the probability that an amino acid i mutates into amino acid j within 1 PAM unit.
-The (i,j) entry of the PAM 1 matrix is defined as $\delta(i,j) = \log \frac{f(i,j)}{f(i) \cdot f(j)} = \log \frac{g(i,j)}{f(j)}$ ( $f(i) \cdot f(j)$ stands for the frequency of aligning amino acid i against amino acid i that one expects simply by chance).
-The PAM i matrix can be defined as the result of applying the PAM 1 matrix i times.
-If i is the 20 i 20 matrix of frequencies i i i then i i mutates into amino acid i during i PAM units.
-The i i entry of the PAM i matrix is defined as
+Given a set of base alignments, define f(i, j) as the total number of times amino acids i and j are aligned against each other, divided by the total number of aligned positions.
+We also define g(i, j) as $\frac{f(i, j)}{f(i)}$, where f(i) is the frequency of amino acid i in all proteins from the data set. g(i, j) defines the probability that an amino acid i mutates into amino acid j within 1 PAM unit.
+The (i, j) entry of the PAM 1 matrix is defined as $\delta(i, j) = \log \frac{f(i, j)}{f(i) \cdot f(j)} =$ $\log \frac{g(i, j)}{f(j)} (f(i) \cdot f(j))$ stands for the frequency of aligning amino acid i against amino acid j that one expects simply by chance).
+The PAM n matrix can be defined as the result of applying the PAM 1 matrix n times.
+If g is the 20×20 matrix of frequencies g(i, j), then g^n (multiplying this matrix by itself n times) gives the probability that amino acid i mutates into amino acid j during n PAM units.
+The (i, j) entry of the PAM n matrix is defined as $\log \frac{g{i,j}^n}{f(j)}.$

-$\log \frac{g{i,j}^n}{f(j)}$ .

 For large n, the resulting PAM matrices often allow one to find related proteins even when there are practically no matches in the alignment.
 In this case, the underlying nucleotide sequences are so diverged that their comparison usually fails to find any statistically significant similarities.
-For example, the similarity between the cancer-causing $\nu$ -sis oncogene and the growth factor PDGF would probably have remained undetected had Russell Doolittle and colleagues not transformed the nucleotide sequences into amino acid sequences prior to performing the comparison.
+For example, the similarity between the cancer-causing ν -sis oncogene and the growth factor PDGF would probably have remained undetected had Russell Doolittle and colleagues not transformed the nucleotide sequences into amino acid sequences prior to performing the comparison.